 Located Western of Uganda in a district called Masindi, Murchison Falls National Park is the biggest of all Uganda parks covering an area of about 3900 square kilometers.
+Its one of the best places for Uganda safaris tours apparently.
 Murchison Falls National Park comprises of Karuma Falls Wildlife Reserves which happens to be it’s main attraction.
 This is where the Nile bursts it’s way through a narrow gorge and flows down to become a river whose filled with a number of aquatic mammals crocodiles, hippos and water-bucks.
-Murchison falls national park is mainly filled with savannah and woodland.
+Murchison falls national park is mainly filled with Savannah and woodland.
 The park harbors Buffaloes, Elephants, Crocodiles, Giraffes, lions, chimpanzees and a big specie of birds.

 Mgahinga Gorilla National Park

 Mgahinga Gorilla National Park is located South West in Uganda right at the border of DRC Congo and Republic of Rwanda.
 Mgahinga covers about 34 square meters and inhabits golden monkeys and mountain gorillas.
 Most of it’s attraction comes from it’s three conical volcanoes.
 Mgahinga Gorilla National Park was gifted with three beautiful volcanoes.
 These volcanoes are segments of the great Virunga volcanic range in the East Central of Africa, expands up to the Albertine Rift on the Uganda, DRC and Rwanda border.
 It’s claimed these three volcanoes were formed thousands of years ago via a deposition of ash layers of plus cinders from several lava flows.